Generic Name: Aztreonam (Oral Inhalation) (AZ tree oh nam)

 - Cough that does not go away.

-- Lung function has gotten worse in some people after taking aztreonam for 28 days.
-Have your lung function checked while taking this medicine.
-Call your doctor right away if breathing problems are new or worse after starting aztreonam.
+- Lung function has gotten worse in some people after taking aztreonam (oral inhalation) for 28 days.
+Have your lung function checked while taking aztreonam (oral inhalation).
+Call your doctor right away if breathing problems are new or worse after starting aztreonam (oral inhalation).

 What are some other side effects of Aztreonam?